oliverrimmer/italianvenues/GOOGLE-SEARCH-CONSOLE-SETUP.md

 ### Step 4: Submit Your Sitemap
 1. Once verified, go to **"Sitemaps"** in the left sidebar
-2. Add a new sitemap: `sitemap-index.xml`
+2. Add a new sitemap: `sitemap.xml`
 3. Click **"Submit"**
 4. Google will start crawling within 24-48 hours